Peru at the Copa América: Uruguay 1942

+Final round

 Brazil 1949

 By this time, Peruvian football was recognized by good game and playful management of the ball.
 Several interesting players came to the national team, but the team faced several problems with the directors and the players themselves.
 Peru won all but two games.
 As such, the national team got third place.
 Paraguay and Brazil, the only ones who beat Peru, had to later play a last tie-breaker match.